Participate in Information Security Awareness & Training

 Comp-sec is an informal community of practice for IT Partners that meets to discuss Information and systems security topics of interest to University of Minnesota staff members.

-- Attend Comp-sec meetings on the 2nd Thursday of the month, see the Upcoming IT Events calendar for location and time.
+- Attend Comp-sec meetings on the 2nd Thursday of every even-numbered month (Feb, Apr, Jun, Aug, Oct, Dec), see the Upcoming IT Events calendar for location and time.

 - Join the Comp-sec mailing/discussion list.